josemarcosit/angular-solid/README.md

 </footer>
 ```

-Solution: Create new components and move their specific responsabilities to them (html/classes/methods).
+Solution: Split app component into multiple components and implement their specific responsabilities.

 ```
 [app.component]